Brother and Sister: Synopsis

 The witch, however, soon discovers that they are still alive, and plots against them.
-One night, she kills the queen and replaces her with her own disfigured daughter, whom she has transformed to a physical copy of her.
+One night, she kills the queen and replaces her with her own disfigured daughter, whom she has transformed into a physical copy of her.
 When the queen's ghost secretly visits her baby's bedside for three consecutive nights, the king catches on and her stepmother's evil plan is exposed.

-The queen comes back to life when the king embraces her, and her stepfamily are tried for their crimes.
+The queen comes back to life when the king embraces her, and her stepfamily is tried for their crimes.
 The witch's daughter is banished into the woods where she is eaten by wild animals, and the wicked stepmother herself is burned at the stake.
 At the exact moment of the witch's death, the deer becomes human again, and at long last the family is reunited, and they lived happily ever after.

 Analysis

 Tale type

 "Brother and Sister" is similar to other AT-450 tales, such as "The Lambkin and the Little Fish".
 In some versions the queen is not killed but merely put in a trance by the wicked stepmother until she is awakened by the king.
 In West-Slavic variants, the reason the siblings escape from home is to thwart a cannibalistic attempt by their parents.